nagadeepa-zz/nagadeepa.github.io/about/index.md

 My name is Nagadeepa and I am a Data scientist from Seattle.

-My interests brought me to a data science Masters from Northwestern University, where I learnt about Machine Learning & Statistical Analysis of Data.
+My interests brought me to a data science Masters from Northwestern University, where I learnt about Machine Learning & Statistical Analysis of Big Data.
 I am interested in Deep Learning and Artificial Intelligence.
 This blog will record a lot of the work/research about Artificial Intelligence I do throughout my journey as a data scientist, as well as things I find interesting along the way.